State’s Attorney

 Welcome to the Richland State’s Attorney Office

-The Richland County State’s Attorney if responsible for prosecuting violations of applicable State statutes and county ordinances as well as representing the local county government on government related issues, which includes advising county officials in their official capacity.
+The Richland County State’s Attorney is responsible for prosecuting violations of applicable State statutes and county ordinances as well as representing the local county government on government related issues, which includes advising county officials in their official capacity.

 If you want an individual’s specific court date and time, visit Judici.com